MUTOSCOPE MODEL "B"

 no roll pin etc could be located

 and partial disassembly.

-Evaluation , cleaning and whatever needed repairs are need will be done.
+Evaluation , cleaning and whatever needed repairs are needed will be

-The gear that the "J" hook rides on has beed cleaned, along with the
+The gear that the "J" hook rides on has been cleaned, along with the

 worm gear that drives it.

 New grease will be applied later.